SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Materials and Methodology

-where TP, TN, FP, and FN denote, respectively, the true positive, true negative, false positive, and false negative values, and \(A\) and \(B\) represent the predicted and ground truth segments, respectively.
-IoU denotes Intersection over Union.
+where TP, TN, FP, and FN denote, respectively, true positive, true negative, false positive, and false negative values, and \(A\) and \(B\) are predicted and ground truth segments, respectively.

-The confusion matrix for object detection was used to evaluate a model's performance by comparing predicted masks with ground truth masks, at different IoU thresholds.
-It quantifies detection rate at each IoU threshold.
-The confusion matrix categorizes the predictions into TP, FP, and FN based on the IoU threshold.
+Balanced Accuracy accounts for class imbalance by averaging the recall of each class.
+FPR (False Positive Rate) and FNR (False Negative Rate) quantify model errors by describing the proportion of negative and positive samples misclassified, respectively.
+The F1-score and IoU (Intersection over Union) represent the semantic segmentation performance of the entire map after merging the individual patches back into the full image.
+A confusion matrix is used to evaluate the model's object detection performance by comparing predicted mask bounding boxes with ground truth bounding boxes at various IoU thresholds.
+It quantifies the detection rate at each IoU threshold, categorizing predictions into True Positives (TP), False Positives (FP), and False Negatives (FN) based on whether the IoU between predicted and ground truth masks meets or exceeds the threshold.

-\textit{Technical details:} We utilized high-performance computational resources to ensure efficient training and inference of segmentation models.
-Specifically, We employed the Ultralytics YOLOv8.2.71 framework \cite{Jocher_Ultralytics_YOLO_2023} with PyTorch 2.3.1 for YOLO and SAM.
-For raster analysis, we used ArcPy site package that provides a useful and productive way to perform geographic data analysis \cite{desktop2011release}.
-All computations were executed using Python 3.9.15 with an NVIDIA RTX A4000 GPU.
-SAM and YOLOv9 were trained using the Adam optimizer, with a batch size of 4 images, for 25 epochs and 75 epochs, respectively, with learning rates of $1e{-5}$ and $2e{-3}$.
-The code for implementing SinkSAM is available on GitHub at the following link: \url{https://github.com/osherr1996/SinkSAM.git}.